Flyers show no quit, snap 3-game skid with overtime win

 Find the latest Philadelphia Flyers news, highlights, analysis and more with NBC Sports Philadelphia.

+"It's a center iceman that we need to be a good offensive center iceman consistently," Tortorella said.
+"He still goes up and down.
+That's the next step he needs to make is just be consistent.
+Because you can see some of the things he does.

+"That was a pretty good line when we put them together, him, T.K. and Tip, it kind of took off a little bit.
+Hopefully that will give him a little bit of confidence and he'll be there.
+Not just one in three games.
+Three in three games.
+And just be consistent."

 The Flyers (15-15-4) snapped a three-game losing streak.
 They have an NHL-leading seven third-period comebacks.
-They went to OT for the 12th time this season.
+They went to OT for the 12th time.

+"Especially after the last few games, obviously we didn't want to let this one go," Frost said.
+"I thought some of the minutes were good, some of them were bad — it just was a little flat.
+We just had to find a way to put the puck in the net.

+"Sometimes it seems like we need to go down in a game for us to really pick it up.
+It's good to have that in the bag, but we'd probably like to play with a lead a little bit more."

 The Flyers are 2-0-0 against the Blue Jackets (13-15-6) this season.
 The clubs have two more meetings to go.